 You should know how to change a font size, color, margin, padding, and width, etc. You should know clearly how to float an element using float left or right, and how to clear a float.

 You should know the difference between; em, px, rem and %.
-You should know how to write a basic media query if you want your website or application to be responsive across multiple platforms.
+You should also know how to write a basic media query if you want your website or application to be responsive across multiple platforms.